Kitura/SwiftyRequest/README.md

 ## CircuitBreaker Integration

-RestKit now has additional built-in functionality for leveraging the [CircuitBreaker](https://github.com/IBM-Swift/CircuitBreaker) library to increase your application's stability.
+SwiftyRequest now has additional built-in functionality for leveraging the [CircuitBreaker](https://github.com/IBM-Swift/CircuitBreaker) library to increase your application's stability.
 To make use of this functionality, you just need to provide a `CircuitParameters` object to the `RestRequest` initializer.
 A `CircuitParameters` object will include a reference to a fallback function that will be invoked when the circuit is failing fast.

 ### Fallback
 Here is an example of a fallback closure: